FOSTER CARE SAVES LIVES

 If you have your own animals, you’ll want to consider how they will adjust to having a foster pet.
 Some animals do very well with a temporary friend and can help socialize the foster animal.
 Other pets have a harder time with new animals being added to or leaving the family.
 You’re the best judge of your pet’s personality.
 For the safety of your pets and the foster animal, it’s important to keep your pets up-to-date on vaccinations.
 In many cases, the foster pet will need to be isolated from your own pets, either temporarily or throughout the foster period.

-To get started, please fill out the online volunteer application and indicate that you are interested in joining the Foster Care Program!
-Then print and fill the Foster Program Application and email it to our foster coordinator, Randi.
+Fill out the online foster application and indicate that you are interested in joining the Foster Care Program!